fmmagalhaes/discount-telegram-bot/README.md

 ## Overview

 This Python project is a Telegram bot that scrapes various sources for discounts and provides them to users on command.

-The bot consists of two main components: a discount updater script (`main_discount_updater.py`) and the Telegram bot itself (`main_telegram_bot.py`).
+The project consists of two main components:
+- A discount updater script (`main_discount_updater.py`)
+- The Telegram bot itself (`main_telegram_bot.py`).

 ## Installation